Fukaya category of Grassmannians: rectangles: Main theorems

 and this says that $T^{k(n-k)}_{I_0}$ lives in a summand of the Fukaya category labelled by an eigenvalue of $c_1\star$ with maximum modulus.
-It is known (Proposition 3.3 and Corollary 4.11 of \cite{CL}) that there are $n$ eigenvalues of $c_1\star$ with maximum modulus, all of multiplicity 1, and they are given by rotations of multiples of $2\pi /n$ of $S_{\ydiagram{1}}(I_0)\in\mathbb{R}^+$.
+It is known \cite[Proposition 3.3 and Corollary 4.11]{CL} that there are $n$ eigenvalues of $c_1\star$ with maximum modulus, all of multiplicity 1, and they are given by rotations of multiples of $2\pi /n$ of $nS_{\ydiagram{1}}(I_0)\in\mathbb{R}^+$.
 One can get nonzero objects in each of them by considering

-and observing that for all $0\leq s <n$ the critical point $[\check{M}_{r^s\cdot I_0}]$ of $W$ still belongs to the rectangular chart $T_{G^R}$, thanks to Proposition \ref{Prop2} (see also proof of Theorem 2), with
+and observing that for all $0\leq s <n$ the critical point $[\check{M}_{(r^sI_0)^\vee}]$ of $W$ still belongs to the rectangular chart $T_{\cC^R}$, thanks to Proposition \ref{Prop2} (see also proof of Theorem \ref{Thm2}), with

 where in the last step we used that the Schur polynomial of $\ydiagram{1}$ is linear.
 The fact that these summands are indexed by eigenvalues of multiplicity one guarantees that a single nonzero object generates, thanks to Theorem \ref{Fact3}. \end{proof}